-Before examining the relationships between variables, we addressed our findings in the Data section about the distributions of some quantitative variables in the data.
-Specifically, since some of the quantitative variables (Total serious Crimes, Number of active physicians, Number of hospital beds, Land area, Total population, PCI, and Total personal income) are right-skewed, we applied transformations to them to reduce skew and more closely resemble normal distributions.
-These transformations have the advantage of not compromising the interpretability of the data, so any transformations would need to be interpreted as percentages rather than as levels.
-To investigate the relationship between the predictor variables and PCI, we generated scatter plot and correlation matrices to examine both the visual and numerical strength of the associations.
-We also evaluated the relationship between Region (categorical) and PCI using a side-by-side boxplot and the corresponding five number summary.
-These graphics and tables allowed us to determine if there are any unexpected relationships in the data compared to our intuition.
-The results also guided our approach to the other research questions and for modeling the data appropriately to make predictions.
+Before we examine the relationships between variables, we address our findings in the Data section about the distributions of some quantitative variables in the data.
+Specifically, since some of the quantitative variables (Total serious Crimes, Number of active physicians, Number of hospital beds, Land area, Total population, Per capita Income, and Total personal income) are right-skewed, we apply transformations to them to reduce skew and more closely resemble normal distributions.
+To investigate the relationship between the predictor variables and the response, we generate scatter plot and correlation matrices to examine both the visual and numerical strength of the relationships.
+We also examine the relationship between Region (categorical) and Per Capita Income using a side-by-side boxplot and corresponding five number summary.
+These graphics and tables will allow us to determine if there are any unexpected relationships in the data based on our intuition.
+The results will also guide our approach to the other research questions and help to appropriately model the data for predictions.